 Most injury cases don’t hinge on who was to blame for the injuries.
 Usually it’s pretty obvious who caused a car accident.
 But what you are able to recover in an injury case is sometimes less clear.
 Even when you know the law, it can get confusing.
 It’s worth knowing the rules though.
 That way you won’t accept the insurance company’s low-ball offer.

-The first thing to remember about personal injury cases is that you only get to make a claim once.
+The first thing to remember about injury cases is that you only get to make a claim once.
 After you’ve settled your case or gone to trial, you will never be able to go back for more money.
 That means it is usually a good idea to wait until you are recovered from your injuries before settling a case.
 One exception to that is if you’re coming up on the statute of limitations.
-You have three years from the date you were injured to file a personal injury case in Colorado.
+You have three years from the date you were injured to file an injury case in Colorado.
 If you’re close to that date and you’re still not better, you need to make your claim before the deadline anyway.

 Turning to specific types of damages, there are three main categories of damages that you can recover in a personal injury case: medical bills, lost income, and non-economic damages.
 After we’ve talked about what you can recover, we’ll look at some ways insurance companies try to avoid paying you what you’re entitled to.

 If someone hurts you, they should pay your medical bills.
 Simple right?
 Well, not so fast.
 Most folks now have health insurance.
 That means someone has likely already paid your medical bills one way or another.
 So what’s left for the person who hurt you to pay?

 Well, here’s how it works in Colorado: the person who injured you has to pay you the amount you were billed for medical care.
 It doesn’t matter how much your health insurance eventually paid.
 Once you’ve settled the case, you have to pay your health insurance company back for the amount they paid towards you bills.
 The same thing applies if you received benefits from medicare or medicaid.